Gunmen kidnap at least 20 boys from Nigerian boarding school

 The group has killed at least 36,000 people and forced millions from their homes over the past decade, striking most often near its stronghold in the Lake Chad Basin.

-But it has cells throughout Nigeria’s rural north, who are known to have forged relationships with criminal gangs, analysts say.
+But it has cells throughout Nigeria’s rural north, which are known to have forged relationships with criminal gangs, analysts say.

-“The line between Boko Haram and the bandits is getting more and more blurred,” said Bulama Bukarti, a sub-Saharan Africa researcher from northeast Nigeria at the Tony Blair Institute for Global Change in London.
+“The line between Boko Haram and the bandits is getting more and more blurred,” said Bulama Bukarti, a sub-Saharan Africa researcher from northeastern Nigeria at the Tony Blair Institute for Global Change in London.
 “More broadly, this is another demonstration of the deteriorating insecurity in Nigeria.”

 The gunmen who struck the school in Kagara on Wednesday could have been copycats seeking big ransom payouts, he said.
 Or the mass abduction could be another sign of extremist organizations expanding their reach across Africa’s most populous nation.